mishraaayushman3/Fruits-Classifier/README.md

 # Fruits-Classifier
-The deep learning model classifies fruits given image of single fruit in an image
+The project is a deep learning based classifier which predicts name of fruit from image data and also provides nutritional values of the fruit.
+The model is trained on images of 9 fruit classes from Fruits 360 dataset.
+The model predicts